Calibre (software): History

 On 31 October 2006, when Sony introduced its PRS-500 e-reader, Kovid Goyal started developing libprs500, aiming mainly to enable use of the PRS-500 formats on Linux.
 With support from the MobileRead forums, Goyal reverse-engineered the proprietary Broad Band eBook (BBeB) file format.
 In 2008, the program, for which a graphical user interface was developed, was renamed "calibre", displayed in all lowercase.

 Features

 Calibre supports many file formats and reading devices.
 Most e-book formats can be edited, for example, by changing the font, font size, margins, and metadata, and by adding an auto-generated table of contents.
 Conversion and editing are easily applied to appropriately licensed digital books, but commercially purchased e-books may need to have digital rights management (DRM) restrictions removed.
-Calibre does not natively support DRM removal, but may allow DRM removal after installing plug-ins with such a function.
+Calibre does not natively support DRM removal, but may enable DRM removal after installing plug-ins with such a function.